 One major limitation in studying chromosome dynamics is our inability to observe large-scale chromosome structure using standard fluorescence microscopy methods, which only label a discrete genetic position (focus).
 We are developing a novel chromosome painting technology to image individual domains within the entire chromosome in single cells.
-This method, inspired by in situ hybridization-based human karyotyping techniques, utilizes multi-color combinatorial labeling and high resolution three dimensional photography to generate whole genome maps of the chromosome.
-Our goal is to define the overall program of chromosome polarity and shape in E. coli using synchronized cell cultures produced by our baby cell machine (Bates et al, 2005).
+This method, inspired by in situ hybridization-based human karyotyping techniques, utilizes multi-color combinatorial labeling and high-resolution three-dimensional photography to generate whole genome maps of the chromosome.
+Our goal is to define the normal program of chromosome movement in E. coli using a cell cycle synchronization apparatus we designed called the “baby cell machine” (Bates et al, 2005).

 In eukaryotic DNA replication, sister chromosomes are attached to each other (cohesion) until they are separated at nuclear division.
 By aligning sister chromosomes side-by-side along homologous sequences, chromosome cohesion enables precise attachment and segregation by the mitotic spindle apparatus and aids efficient repair of DNA damage by homologous recombination.
 Eukaryotic chromosome cohesion involves both a proteinaceous component, the cohesin complex, and physical entanglement of sister chromosomes, but the relative roles of these components in maintaining and regulating cohesion is unknown.